 Here are a few books that I have enjoyed reading on the minimalist and decluttering topic:

-Here is what minimalism is looking like at our home.
+Here is what minimalism is looking like in our home.
 We had to make our own set of rules and decide what would work for our family.

 WATCH IT HERE:

 We adopted a capsule wardrobe for everyone.
 This solves a lot of problems.
 You have fewer clothes to wash and take care of.

 The capsule wardrobe makes it easier to pick out an outfit.
 There is less time being wasted in the morning because you know everything will look great and it all fits.
 I know a lot of people think you have to do more laundry, but this isn’t true.

 You can combine all the clothes (of like color) together and usually I am only doing one load every other day.
 Having less clothing means there are fewer items to take care of and worry about losing or having to organize.

 Each of us has a memory box or book.
 What is a memory box?
 This is just a box where you store things that you want to save for the future, but you don’t use these items daily.

 So my memory box is filled with photos and items from when I was younger.
 Before we became minimal I had many boxes!
-Now I have limited the number of items I can save because it must fit into the box or book.
+Now I have limited the number of items I can save because they must fit into the box or book.

 My kids only have memory books at this point, but as they get older they will each get a box.
 The great thing about having one box is you have to decide what is truly important.
 If the items can’t fit into the box I don’t keep them.